zanymuzik/notes/TF Deployment (dl.ai).md

 	- at the cost of degradation in model accuracy
 - OPTIMIZE_FOR_SIZE or OPTIMIZE_FOR_LATENCY
 	- or let it choose the right balance
-- Quantization uses only integers for Edge TPUs, can reduce size by 4x
+- For Edge TPUs, accelerator uses only integers for Edge TPUs
+	- quantization can reduce size by 4x
 	-